lunartechfreek/pawfect-pups/TESTING.md

 ![Hamburger Menu](docs/readme-files/hamburger.png)

-* As a current user i want to, see that the website is updated regularly with any changed to the trainers, classes or the contact details.
+* As a current user I want to, see that the website is updated regularly with any changed to the trainers, classes or the contact details.
   * If this were to be a real website details would be update on a regular basis as needed.

 ### Site Owner Goals

-* As the site owner i want to, build my business online.
+* As the site owner I want to, build my business online.
   * Created a site meeting all user goals.

 * As the site owner I want to, show the full range of the services we offer.